conniecheung1-rgb/akaccool/README.md

 ## What I Learned

+- How AI and Python can be combined to quickly explore data, compute summary statistics, and deliver isights for decision-makers
 - How to load and explore datasets
 - How to perform different sampling methods
 - How to calculate summary statistics